Patient-centered physical therapy in southern New Hampshire

 -

 This procedure is not to be confused with acupuncture.
-Myofascial trigger point dry needling is based on Western concepts of anatomy, physiology, neurology, and biomechanics.
+Neurologic dry needling is based on Western concepts of anatomy, physiology, neurology, and biomechanics.
 Dry needling has been shown to be highly effective in the treatment of acute and chronic pain.

 Connective Wellness is an out-of-network practice.
 Payment is accepted at the time of service by credit/debit card, cash, or personal check.
 This allows us the freedom to practice physical therapy without restrictions.